Azkena Rock Festival: 2007 edition

 This year was considered to be a transition year because of the many rumors of the abolishment of the festival.
 But finally 40,000 people attended over the three days duration.
 It was not until summer that it was decided that the headline act was Tool.
 It was not as successful as it was supposed it was going to be.

 2008 edition

 This year was again rumored that the Azkena was lost because the bad organization of the festival and also because of the constant changes they made with the choices.
-But this year the Ayuntamiento of Vitoria-Gastiz made an effort and paid €500,000 so it would last three days.
+But this year the Ayuntamiento of Vitoria-Gasteiz made an effort and paid €500,000 so it would last three days.
 The first groups were known before the local government had given approval to do the Azkena for these days.
 The headliner was Dinosaur Jr. and that was the reason why many people attended this year.